 It’s too bad we didn’t get any new customers (although we weren’t going for them with that blog post, it was focused on the startup community).
 We did get some new users with test accounts, and a couple of emails and tweets directed to the functionality of the WhoAPI service.
 After that, Hacker News was beginning to be flooded with SOPA and GoDaddy, so we declined slowly.
 But what matters is, we crossed the 10 000 record which was… insanely great.

 Supplement from comments below

 This one was a test that showed what traffic can HN send you.
 It also explained why it worked so well (startup, investing -> ycombinator, huge audience = lots of traffic).
 This didn’t work for new customers, but it showed us the way.

 Also, when you ask early adopters, trendsetters, experts to share, you never know how they will do it.
 In our case, Brkan showed us where this article should be shared.

 Great stuff 🙂 textbook example.
-Another text book example is this article, it is also catching on because people on HN love to read success stories about HN. 🙂
+Another textbook example is this article, it is also catching on because people on Hacker News love to read success stories about Hacker News. 🙂